bstaber/rustineers/book/src/ridge_regression_1d/functional_std/putting_things_together.md

 {{#include ../../../../crates/ridge_regression_1d/src/functional_std/mod.rs:run_demo}}
 ```

 You can run this with `cargo run`.
+We haven't define the predict function but we will do it in the final section.

 ## Summary